-Nice example of the 1552 edition of Munster's map of America, the earliest map to show all of North and South America in a true continental form.
+Rare 1552 Latin edition of Munster's map of America, the earliest map to show all of North and South America in a true continental form.

-Munster's map is the earliest map to show all of the continent of America and the first to name the Pacific Ocean (Mare Pacificum).
+Munster's map is the earliest map of all of America and the first to name the Pacific Ocean (Mare Pacificum).
 The depiction of North America is dominated by one of the most dramatic geographic misconceptions to be found on early maps-the so-called Sea of Verrazzano.
 The Pacific cuts deeply into North America so that the part of the coastline at this point is a narrow isthmus between two oceans.
 This was the result of Verrazzano mistaking the waters to the west of the Outer Banks, the long barrier islands along North Carolina as the Pacific.
-The division of the New World between Spain and Portugal Spain and Portugal is recognized on the map by the Castille and Leon flag planted in Puerto Rico, here called Sciana.
+The division of the New World between Spain and Portugal is recognized on the map by the Castille and Leon flag planted in Puerto Rico, here called Sciana.

 The map includes a host of firsts, too many to include in this description.
-Includes a very early appearance of the Straits of Magellan, along with his ship Victoria in the Pacific.
-Earliest appearance of Japan on a map, predating European contact and based solely legends, such as Marco Polo.
+It includes a very early appearance of the Straits of Magellan, along with Magellan's ship Victoria, in the Pacific.
+It features the earliest appearance of Japan on a map, predating European contact and based solely on legends, such as Marco Polo.
 The Yucatan Peninsula is shown as an Island.
 Lake Temistan empties into the Caribbean.
 The map depicts cannibals in South America and names Florida.

 Sebastian Münster (1488-1552) was a cosmographer and professor of Hebrew who taught at Tübingen, Heidelberg, and Basel.
 He settled in the latter in 1529 and died there, of plague, in 1552.
 Münster made himself the center of a large network of scholars from whom he obtained geographic descriptions, maps, and directions.